TAC and effort limitation

 Determining the TAC is no simple task; fish stocks are dynamic and grow or shrink in size depending on the number of juvenile animals entering the fishery, their growth rate and the amount of animals being removed from the fishery – through fishing, predation and the dispersal of eggs and larvae.
 Environmental factors, such as the winds and weather, also play a role.

 To accurately assess the status of the hake stocks, scientists conduct two hake surveys every year.
 Trawls are conducted from the research vessel Africana in the same place and at the same time every year.
 Summer surveys cover the west coast (Orange River to Cape Agulhas) while the autumn survey covers the south coast from Cape Agulhas to Port Alfred.
-Results from the Africana surveys are combined with information extracted from the “catch returns” submitted to DAFF by the fishing industry.
+Results from the Africana surveys are combined with information extracted from the “catch returns” submitted to DEFF by the fishing industry.
 Catch returns record the time, place, size and composition of every catch made by the trawling industry.
-It is compulsory for all permit holders to complete and submit catch returns to the DAFF.
+It is compulsory for all permit holders to complete and submit catch returns to the DEFF.

 Sophisticated mathematical and statistical procedures are used to process this information and estimate a level of abundance for the Cape hakes.
 The next step is to estimate as accurately as possible how much fish may be removed from the stock without causing a permanent decrease in the size of the standing stock.

 Based on this information, and after lengthy discussions between scientists and the fishing industry, a TAC is recommended.
-It is the Minister of Agriculture, Forestry and Fisheries who makes the final decision as to what the TAC for the new fishing season will be.
+It is the Minister of Environment, Forestry and Fisheries who makes the final decision as to what the TAC for the new fishing season will be.
 When taking a decision, the Minister is required to take into account the biological recommendations supplied by fisheries scientists, as well as the economic and social considerations that are presented by the Department.

 South Africa’s hake fisheries are among the best controlled in the world.